General Information

 General Information of the People's Republic of China (PRC)

-(Click the following links to get a quick review)
+(For China general information, Click the following links to get a quick review)

-| Administrative Divisions | Map of Administrative Division | Armed Force | Capital | Civil Electrical Power | Climate | constitution | Economic Growth Rate | Date of Establishment | Dynasties | Family Names | GDP | History | Interesting Statistics | Internet Domain Code | Languages | Location in the World | Measures & Weights | Main Ports of Entry | Currency (Money) | National Flag, Emblem & Anthem | Nationalities | China Calendar, Official Holidays and Working Hours | Population | President | Religions | Rivers | Road Drive Side | Ruling Party | State Organs | Telephone Area Code | Topography | TV SystemWeather |
+| Administrative Divisions | Map of Administrative Division | Armed Force | Capital | Civil Electrical Power | Climate | Constitution | Economic Growth Rate | Date of Establishment | Dynasties | Family Names | GDP | History | Interesting Statistics | Internet Domain Code | Languages | Location in the World | Measures & Weights | Main Ports of Entry | Currency (Money) | National Flag, Emblem & Anthem | Nationalities | China Calendar, Official Holidays and Working Hours | Population | President | Religions | Rivers | Road Drive Side | Ruling Party | State Organs | Telephone Area Code | Topography | TV SystemWeather |

 China's location in the world